stanleyseow/ArduinoTracker-MicroAPRS/README.md

  * AltSoftSerial ( https://www.pjrc.com/teensy/td_libs_AltSoftSerial.html )
  * tinyGPS++ ( http://arduiniana.org/libraries/tinygpsplus/ )
+ * SSD1306 OLED Text only ( https://github.com/stanleyseow/ArduinoTracker-MicroAPRS/tree/master/libraries/SSD1306_text )

  Instructions :-

- Download the MicroAPRS compiled Modem.hex from https://github.com/markqvist/MicroAPRS/tree/master/images
+ Download the MicroAPRS compiled Modem.hex from https://github.com/markqvist/MicroAPRS/

  As this hex is not compiled from the Arduino IDE, you need to manually upload this hex to the Arduino with a bootloader using avrdude or Xloader.